What Is Vendor Managed Inventory (VMI) and How To Use It?

 1. More responsibility

-How to implement Vendor-Managed Inventory?
+How to implement Vendor Managed Inventory?

-If you have weighed the pros and cons of vendor-managed inventory and have decided it is a good fit for your company, here are the basic steps for starting a partnership.
+If you have weighed the pros and cons of vendor managed inventory and have decided it is a good fit for your company, here are the basic steps for starting a partnership.

-1. Use a cloud-based inventory management system
+Use an online inventory management system

-2. Draw up an iron-clad agreement
+Draw up an iron-clad agreement

-3. Provide access to the supplier
+Provide access to the supplier

 When an agreement has been signed, the supplier has to be given access to the data according to the level of access specified in the contract.
 This may include software areas such as inventory, sales, production, product returns, goods in transit, backorders, etc.

 KPIs related to supplier performance management have to be established in the VMI agreement.
 During the partnership, these metrics are periodically reviewed in order to evaluate the vendor’s compliance with the agreement.
-Apart from helping in decision-making when it comes to continuing the partnership, communicating the KPIs to the supplier can also help them refine their processes.
+Apart from helping in decision-making when it comes to continuing the partnership, communicating the KPIs to the supplier can also help them refine the replenishment processes.

-You may also like: Vendor Management – An Essential Guide for SMEs
+Read more about: Vendor Management – An Essential Guide for SMEs